Connecting to Others in an age of Isolation (endo + otherwise)

-I remember when I was a kid - yes, I’m going to date myself here - and the cell phone hadn’t yet been invented.
+I remember when I was a kid and the cell phone hadn’t yet been invented (omg I’m old)

 In fact, I didn’t get my own cell phone until I went to college, and I didn’t even text until much later (not because it didn’t exist, I just didn’t understand why you’d text when you could call someone).
 We only got a computer in our house when I was around 6, something that my brother and I thought was the coolest thing ever… even though all it really did was word process.
 I remember signing on to Facebook for the first time when I was 20, only in order to keep up with friends while I lived abroad.